RandyMangar/CSharpSeleniumAPI/README.md

 *Currently working on:*
 ```
   Attribute.cs - To get attributes from WebElements.
-  CssValue.cs - To get the CssValues from WebElements.
+  CssValue.cs - To get css values from WebElements.
   Visibility.cs - To get the visibility from WebElements.
 ```